joinpursuit/AC_4_Web/bridge/lessons/04_functions_i.md

 Note that we are not changing the values of `num1` and `num2`.

 > Ex 1.
-Create a function that returns the number multiplied by 2
+Create a function that takes a number as input and returns the number multiplied by 2

 ### Calling functions from other functions